Waterfall Analysis - Diving into Your Website's Requests

 Analyzing website performance is something we do on a daily basis here at KeyCDN.
 One way we benchmark and troubleshoot slowness is by diving into the website's individual requests and doing what we like to call a waterfall analysis.
 There are numerous tools out there like Chrome DevTools, WebPageTest, and Pingdom which will generate a waterfall chart of your website.
 Understanding how they work can help you to better pinpoint performance issues as they provide valuable insights about how specific assets affect your page speed and the user experience.

-Sometimes all the colors, lines, and bar can be quite confusing at times.
-So below we will break down some of the most important pieces of a waterfall chart.
+Sometimes all the colors, lines, and bars can be quite confusing at times.
+So below, we will break down some of the most important pieces of a waterfall chart.
 There is a lot more to a waterfall chart than just your total load times.
-Also remember that depending on what tool you are using the names for these attributes below might vary slightly.
+Also, remember that depending on what tool you are using, the names for these attributes below might vary slightly.

 The initial connection, is also referred to as the TCP connection and or connect in some tools, is the total time required to create a TCP connection.
 This is used to create a connection between a local host/client and server.
 It is a three-step method (three-way handshake) that requires both the client and server to exchange packets before actual data communication begins.